linode/manager/docs/development-guide/04-component-library.md

 ##### Element

-A basic HTML element wrapped in a react component, or a small component that is not normally used on its own.
+A basic HTML element wrapped in a React component, or a small component that is not normally used on its own.

 ##### Component